-The Plan's investment policies have established asset allocation limits to reduce concentration of credit risk.
+Custodial Credit Risk - The Plan's investment policies have established asset allocation limits to reduce concentration of credit risk.
 Guidelines are provided to cash investment managers and monitored by management for compliance.
-At September 30, 2018, the Plan did not have investments in any one issuer that represents 5% or more of the Plan's fiduciary net position except for US Treasury Notes that comprises 39.6% of the Plan's fiduciary net position.
+At September 30, 2020, the Plan did not have investments in any one issuer that represents 5% or more of the Plan's fiduciary net position.

 Interest Rate Risk - Changes in interest rates can adversely affect the fair value of an investment.
 Staffing manages its exposure to interest rate risk by limiting investment maturities and diversifying its investment portfolios.
-At September 30, 2018 all of the Plan's investments had maturity dates within 18 months.
+At September 30, 2020, all of the Plan's investments had maturity dates within 18 months.